netvc/testing/draft-ietf-netvc-testing.md

 ### objective-1-fast

-This is an old versin of objective-2-fast.
+This is an old version of objective-2-fast.

 1920x1080, 8bit, 4:2:0, 60 frames: